 If you love adventure, Moses is your guy.
 In my opinion, Moses has the most dramatic and powerful story in all of the Old Testament.

-My wilderness Even though Ian’s recovery is not currently a crisis, he is still walking through a wilderness.
+Even though Ian’s recovery is not currently a crisis, he is still walking through a wilderness.
 And because I’m Ian’s mom and caretaker, I’m in the wilderness too.
-I spend more time than I care to admit, whining about wandering through the wilderness carrying one sometimes bratty 22 year old.
+I confess that I’m guilty of whining about my wilderness while carrying one sometimes bratty 22 year old.

 And yet… a wilderness time is as predictable as the setting sun.
 Every person at sometime or another finds himself wandering in the wilderness — a journey that could last days or decades.
 Who do you know who has been forced into a wilderness?
 Or perhaps that’s where you wander now.
 A wilderness is a time of hardship, where faith is tested, where waiting is inevitable, where fear hovers and where the future is unknown.
 Yuck.